 The major challenge for the chemical supply industry is to develop products with high technical performance and good environmental performance.
 This is particularly difficult for corrosion inhibitors (traditionally comprising fairly toxic chemistries such as imidazolines and quaternary ammonium compounds) and demulsifiers that comprise persistent polymeric chemistries in organic solvents.
-Given the nature of these applications it is not surprising that most of these chemicals have surfactant properties.
-Given time, alternatives may be found for these oilfield chemicals and others but it is highly likely that any replacements will have surfactant properties.
-Assessment of the properties of surfactants, which will ultimately be discharged into the marine and other environments, will therefore be an ongoing problem.
+Given time, alternatives may be found for these oilfield chemicals and others.

-The offshore Operators equally have a challenge to design, build and install facilities that might increase separation efficiency and be less susceptible to material degradation requiring less surfactant type chemicals in the process.
+The offshore Operators equally have a challenge to design, build and install facilities that might increase separation efficiency and be less susceptible to material degradation requiring less chemicals in the process.
 Also they have a challenge to manage reservoirs more effectively to control water production thus reducing discharges.
 Where there are no other alternatives they may need to seek other disposal methods such as reinjection to reduce or limit discharges.